ravinayak/perchwell_assignment/README.md

    }
    ```

-   c.
-POST /api/v1/buildings: This endpoint allows us to create a building.
+   c. **POST /api/v1/buildings**: This endpoint allows us to create a building.
 It returns the building which was created or an error
    response if building could not be created.

    JSON format of payload is as defined as below: